Palo Alto Stanford Heritage

-Demolition of one of two Eichler commercial buildings at Edgewood Plaza was announced in the September 21 issue of the Palo Alto Weekly.
+Demolition of one of two Eichler commercial buildings at Edgewood Plaza was announced in the Palo Alto Weekly.
 Read more.

 The 2011 razing of a 1920's house at 405 Lincoln and replacement with a very contemporary dwelling was the force behind the creation of a Professorville Design Guideline Committee.
-With few exceptions, most owners in the Professorville Historic District have chosen to maintain their contributing houses or to rebuild in styles that are compatible with existing homes.
+With few exceptions, most owners in the Professorville Historic District have chosen to maintain their contributing houses or to rebuild in styles that are compatible with existing homes, such as at 225 Lincoln Avenue.
 There are many neighborhoods which have either always been eclectic, Downtown North, for example, or have been so altered in the last building boom as to have lost much of their original character (many parts of Old Palo Alto, or College Terrace, for instance).
-PAST questions whether it is appropriate to place such an avant-garde structure in a neighborhood that is so proud of its origins and respectful of its cohesiveness.
+PAST questions whether it is appropriate to place such an avant–garde structure in a neighborhood that is so proud of its origins and respectful of its cohesiveness.

 Juana Briones House